axionbuster/ctpractice1/README.md

 Therefore, whatever `pure (z - 1)` is becomes what `k 10` is.
 Now control resumes from inside the "shift" call that called the _k_.

 What if _k_ weren't called?
-Then it proceeds as though nothing happened.
+Then the termination of the "shift" call terminates the "reset" call.
+This other hypothetical program that doesn't call _k_ will visit the numbered areas in "1, 2, 3" order and then terminate, and "4" will never be reached.

-This other hypothetical program that doesn't call _k_ will visit the numbered areas in "1, 2, 3, 4" order and then terminate.
+In other words, when _resetT_ is over, it "checks" whether it came from a continuation.
+If so, it jumps to where it left off.
+If not, it terminates normally.

-In other words, when _resetT_ is over comes a branch.
-Has any such _k_ been called?
-If so, go there.
-If not, move on.
+A call to _shiftT_ changes the fate of the _resetT_ call that contains it, like a fork in the road.
+If _shiftT_ has been called, then there's no way to resume the _resetT_ call except by calling the continuation, which means jumping to where it left off: This future flow of the program - resuming the _resetT_ call - has just been captured as a continuation, so if said continuation isn't invoked, then it'll never be reached, which accomplishes the early termination of the _resetT_ call.

 Now comes an interesting question.
 What to do when multiple _resetT_ calls are nested into each other?
 We'll look at this topic in Experiments 2 and 2'.